Skip Navigation

 Federal funding for Head Start programs is dispersed on a staggered grant cycle, meaning different programs receive their funding at different times throughout the year.
 (One Head Start program may operate multiple Head Start sites, each with a set number of “funded slots” available for eligible children.)
 During a shutdown, this funding is not dispersed, putting many Head Start programs in immediate jeopardy of closing their doors.

-• When the federal shutdown began on October 1st, 6 Head Start programs did not receive their operational funding.
-These programs are in 3 states and serve 6,525 young children.
+• When the federal shutdown began on October 1st, Head Start programs located in 3 states did not receive their operational funding.
+These programs serve more than 6,000 young children.

-• If the shutdown persists, on November 1st, 134 Head Start programs will not receive their operational funding.
-These programs are in 41 states and Puerto Rico and serve 58,627 children.
+• On November 1st, Head Start programs located in 40+ states and Puerto Rico did not receive their operational funding.
+These programs serve nearly 60,000 children.

 When Head Start programs are forced to close, children lose access to the care, early learning, nutrition, and stability Head Start provides.
 Below you’ll find a map and chart showing what this looks like at the state level, as well as stories from local, state, and national news sources as they cover the impact.